Charley Horse – the Runner’s Cramps

 History behind the name Charley horse

 The term “Charley horse” is widely used in American sporting, though informally.
 The term is thought to have emerged at around 1880’s.
-There is a narration of a baseball player who was talking about a lame hose.
+There is a narration of a baseball player who was talking about a lame horse.
 That is how it found its popularity among the baseball players.
 By then horses were vital means of transport, and they undertook groundskeeper jobs.
 These jobs are now handled by machines.
 The reference of muscle cramps as the charley horse got a boost in around 1907.
 The Washington post used it often to refer to a situation that a famous baseball pitcher was going through.
 His name was Charley.
 The Fort Wayne Gazette used it to refer to the muscle cramps.
 This cramp has been closely associated with baseball exercise and activities.
 It is here that the name was coined.

-There are many complications on what might be the real course of cramps and muscle spasms.
+There are many complications to what might be the real course of cramps and muscle spasms.
 Non-disease muscle cramps tend to be widely misunderstood.
 It is observable that they are caused by a certain muscle nerve serving the leg.
 Scientists have hinted that it is nerve supply to this muscle that is firing off during the painful squeezing up, but not really a problem with the muscle tissue itself.
 Ideally, scientists have described the charley horse as the result of a nerve going off at high rates – that reach to rates of 150 electrical discharges per second.
-This makes the muscle to experience tight squeeze that may be quite painful.
+This makes the muscle experience a tight squeeze that may be quite painful.
 Most excessive sporting activities can cause leg cramps.
 When a runner is on the field, he or she can have cramps due to dehydration and overuse of the muscles.

 Additionally, cramps can occur due to an underlying medical condition.
-There is also fears that cramps occur through the DNA when they are genetically passed on from generation to generation Inadequate blood supply can also cause leg cramps.
+There is also fears that cramps occur through the DNA when they are genetically passed on from generation to generation.
+Inadequate blood supply can also cause leg cramps.
 Medically there is tissue that goes hard hence called cramp; these causes sharp pain.
 This pain tends to appear and disappear during the relaxation and contraction which brings about movement, people with peripheral arterial disease such as kidney, thyroid and multiple sclerosis.
 Muscle cramps may also occur when athletes engage in sporting exercise, but they have not prepared well.
 This happens because the muscles fail to adopt to sports rhythm when they are needed to. in this context there will be less white blood cells that supply the oxygen.
 This leads to an increased carbon dioxide levels in the tissues and this, in turn, causes cramps to the muscles.

 There are also indications that if runners are exposed to cold temperatures they can also suffer leg cramps.
 Potassium and calcium is very important to the body, so the lack of these components is known to be one of the causes of leg cramp.
 Improper prescription of medication such antipsychotic medicines, birth control pills, diuretics, statins, and steroids can cause the leg cramps.